psylinse/stream-hubspot-chat-transcript/README.md

 # Save a Chat Widget Transcript to a Hubspot CRM Contact Using Webhooks

-This tutorial will explore how to make a chat widget that connects to the Hubspot CRM to (1) create or update a Hubspot CRM Contact with the user’s info, and (2) save chat logs in Hubspot.
+This tutorial will explore how to make a chat widget that connects to the Hubspot CRM to (1) create or update a Hubspot CRM Contact with the user’s info, and (2) save chat logs in HubSpot.
 We’ll use the versatile [Stream Chat](https://getstream.io/chat/) client and its webhooks to accomplish this.
-The steps provided here will help you learn how to leverage webhooks to interact with your Hubspot CRM, based on any events within your chat widget.
+The steps provided here will help you learn how to leverage webhooks to interact with your HubSpot CRM, based on any events within your chat widget.

 ### Overview:

 - Open a free Stream account and configure an API key
-- Configure a Hubspot CRM account to connect to the Hubspot API
+- Configure a HubSpot CRM account to connect to the HubSpot API
 - Build a backend that
-	1. Creates or updates the user’s info to a Hubspot CRM Contact
+   1. Creates or updates the user’s info to a HubSpot CRM Contact
    2. Starts a chat widget using Stream
    3. Opens a private chat channel for the user and a support representative
    4. Sends data back to the frontend for the user to join the chat channel
-	5. Logs all messages in the chat channel to the Hubspot CRM using web hooks
+   5. Logs all messages in the chat channel to the HubSpot CRM using webhooks

 The code for this app can be found in the [Git Repo here](https://github.com/psylinse/stream-hubspot-chat-transcript)